Breaking the Shift Cipher

 About the experiment:

-Your task is to break the shift cipher.
+In this experiment, we work with a well-known historical encryption scheme, namely the shift cipher (also known as Caesar cipher), that has a very small key space.
+The shift cipher is easily broken using brute force attack methods because it has only 26 possible keys for the English alphabet.
+Your task is to break this cipher.
 Specifically, given (only) the ciphertext in some instance of a shift cipher, you need to find the plaintext and the secret key.